Perceptual Coding Considering the Threshold of Hearing

 The idea is to decide, knowing the frequencies represented in each DWT subband and the ToH curve (see InterCom: a Real-Time Digital Audio Full-Duplex Transmitter/Receiver), the QSS (Quantization Step Size) that should be applied to each subband.

-This idea is already implemented in the module basic_ToH.py.
+This idea is already implemented in a module named basic_ToH.py.

 3 A higher frequency-resolution approach